2023 Best Sociology Schools in the Rocky Mountains Region

 Read full report on Sociology at Brigham Young University - Provo

-You’ll join some of the best and brightest minds around you if you attend University of Colorado Boulder.
-The school came in at #2 on this year’s Best Sociology Schools in the Rocky Mountains Region list.
-Located in the medium-sized city of Boulder, CU - Boulder is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend University of Colorado Boulder.
+It ranked #2 on our 2023 Best Sociology Schools in the Rocky Mountains Region list.
+Located in the city of Boulder, CU - Boulder is a public college with a very large student population.

 On average, sociology graduates from CU - Boulder take out $19,500 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $529.